kellytran3k/kellytran3k.github.io/_pages/the-ducky-bot.md

 ## Takeaway:

-We ended up winning 4th overall.
+We ended up winning **4th** overall.
 I was in charge of implementing the Twitter bot itself.
-The biggest challenge for me was implementing the **Twitter API** to send automated and consistent DMs (direct messages) to users from the bot.
+The biggest challenge for me was using the **Twitter API** to send automated and consistent DMs (direct messages) to users from the bot.

-Oh, look there's my [Twitter](https://twitter.com/kellyuyuu) cameo too!
+Oh look, there's my [Twitter](https://twitter.com/kellyuyuu) cameo too!

 This was *suprisingly* my first time actively working with **Python** ever (real shocker as a third-year, I know).